harkalygergo/TEST-Cost-effective-delivery/README.md

 ## Task

-Dóri would like to order 10 “Bride Squad” T-shirts for her girlfriend's upcoming bachelorette party.
+Dóri would like to order 10 "Bride Squad" T-shirts for her girlfriend's upcoming bachelorette party.

-She decided to send her order via the qberon-tshirts.hu website and entered a coordinate as the delivery address. qberon-tshirts.hu has 3 warehouses, and each warehouse has it’s own T-Shirt stock and unique coordinate.
+She decided to send her order via the tshirts.tld website and entered a coordinate as the delivery address.

+tshirts.tld has 3 warehouses, and each warehouse has it’s own T-Shirt stock and unique coordinate.

 Goal: